 "Buffy, I'm your watcher.
 I'm supposed to give you answers and help you.
 But I can't help you with this.
 Not with romance.
 Look at me?
 Am I any kind of role model for you in that?"

 She smiled sadly.
 "I guess not.
 Why do other people get to be happy?"

 "I don't know.
 I've often wondered that myself."

 "Do you think I would have been happy with Riley?"

 He thought carefully before he answered.
 "You might have been."

 "That's not an answer, Giles."

 "Yes it is.
-Because being happy, well that's up to us isn't it?
+Because being happy, well that's up to us, isn't it?
 If we find the right person we still may not be happy.
-Sometimes it is easier to be happy with the wrong person.
+Sometimes it's easier to be happy with the wrong person.
 Because they never challenge us."

 "Riley didn't challenge me?"
 She sighed heavily.
 "Why was everything so hard with him if he didn't challenge me?"